kanishk-aivar/bodhium-prod/db_schema.md

 #### 4\. `llmtasks` Table

 **Documentation 📜**
 The `llmtasks` table tracks the status and results of tasks executed by Large Language Models (LLMs).
 These tasks are typically associated with specific scraping jobs and product queries, and store information about the LLM used, its output, and any errors.
+The table now includes session tracking for grouping related tasks and enabling retry operations.

 | Column Name | Data Type | Nullable | Default Value | Description |
 | :--- | :--- | :--- | :--- | :--- |